alanxoc3/concards/README.md

 ```

 Translating a word from one language to another often results in multiple
 definitions.
-Concards as able to concisely represents these scenarios when you
+Concards can represent these scenarios more efficiently when
-combine the pipe and double colon operators.
+combining the `|` and `::`.
 ```
 #: apricot | almond :: 杏仁